heiflo/play21-file-upload-streaming/README.md

 Just clone the repo and run it with Play on your local machine:
 <pre>play debug run</pre>

+You can upload using curl instead of the web browser.
+Thanks to Andrew Gaydenko for the incantation:
+<pre>curl -i --no-keepalive -F name=myFile.mp4 -F filedata=@myFile.mp4 http://localhost:9000/upload</pre>

+Files are uploaded to ~/uploadedFiles.

 You'll find inline comments in the code.